Ruturaj-cyber101/TryHackMe-Cyber-Security-101/README.md

   ### 🔹 Traffic Analysis & Packet Inspection

 - **Wireshark: The Basics**
   Hands-on introduction to packet capture and network traffic analysis using Wireshark.

+- **TCPDUMP: The Basics**
+  Learned command-line packet capture and traffic analysis using tcpdump.

+  ### 🔹 Network Reconnaissance

+- **Nmap: The Basics**
+  Learned basic network scanning and service discovery using Nmap.

 ---